Virtaset/Front/README.md

 - **Seeing the current elecricity prices** - Open the app and the current electricity prices will be displayed

-- **Calculate the elecricity price of your home** - Open the app and navigate to calculator tab.
+- **Calculate the elecricity price of your home** - Open the app and navigate to laskin tab.
 There you can calculate the elecricity cost of your house using preset elecricity usage or input your own

+- **Seeing tomorrows elecricity prices** - Open the app and navigate to 'Huomisen hinnat' tab.
+Tomorrows electricity prices will be displayed

 ### Hinta nyt page